zairving/opticam/README.md

 ### From GitHub (recommended)

-You can install `opticam_new` directly from GitHub using:
+You can install the latest stable release of `opticam_new` directly from GitHub using:

 ```
 pip install git+https://github.com/zairving/opticam_new.git